BitKnitting/FitHome_Power_PCB/README.md

 The rest.
 * The unused 5.8R - R3,R4,R10,R11,R20,R21,R18,R19,R30,R31,R29,R28.
 * The unused J3 connector.
 * J5 - the 8 pin connector.
-I replaced with a 2 2pin connectors.
-One connector for each clam
-* Replaced J4 with a 2 x 6 and got rid of unused connections.
+I replaced with a 2 3.5mm TRS audio jacks since this is the connection used by CTs.
+These are currently labeled J3 and J4.
+I find I get confused on how to wire up a TRS audio jack.
+So I like to keep an image around.

+********
+TODO: Verify wiring is correct for the TRS Jacks
+********
+# Added LED
+Added an LED and R at the SMPS 3.3V output to indicate whether the 3.3V is indeed there.
 # From 0603 to 0805
 I have standardized on the 0805 package size for Rs and Cs.
 I have these in stock.
 It is a happier experience to solder with the bigger footprint.